tomascupr/codexMCP/README.md

 2. **o4-mini Model Support**: The system has special handling for the `o4-mini` model, including proper configuration of `max_completion_tokens` and temperature settings (temperature is always set to 1.0 for o4-mini).

-3. **CLI Fallback**: The system tries to use the Codex CLI first for better performance, falling back to the OpenAI API when necessary.
+3. **CLI Integration**: As of version 0.1.5, CodexMCP now uses a dedicated `cli_backend` module for all Codex CLI interactions, executed per-call rather than through a long-lived pipe.
+This improves reliability and simplifies the architecture.

 4. **Custom Templates**: To add custom templates, place them in `src/codexmcp/templates/` with a `.txt` extension.
 Templates use Python's standard string formatting with named placeholders like `{parameter_name}`.

 ### How It Works

 1. **Your Application** makes a request to a specific CodexMCP endpoint (like `/tools/generate_code`)
-2. **CodexMCP Server** processes the request and sends it to the OpenAI model
+2. **CodexMCP Server** processes the request and sends it to the Codex CLI
-3. **OpenAI Model** generates the requested code or documentation
+3. **Codex CLI** generates the requested code or documentation with filesystem context awareness
 4. **CodexMCP Server** returns the result to your application

 This approach gives you the power of AI coding assistance while keeping your application in control of when and how to use it.